Andonome/lk/data/git.md

 Once you like the feature, merge it into the main branch.
 Switch to master then merge it:

 > git merge featurez

+and delete featurez as you've already merged it:

+> git branch -d featurez

 # Subtree